WouterBesse/Sonified-Latent-Data/README.md

 My model is downloadable from 'n.b.t.', I trained it on the LJSpeech dataset.
 You can train your own model using `train.py` from the WaveNetVAE folder or by using the `WaveVaePlayground.ipynb` jupyter notebook.

-example usage of CLI train.py:
+Example usage of CLI train.py:

 `python3 train.py -tp "./traindatasetfolder/" -vp "./validationdatasetfolder/" -ep 100`
 | **Short Flag** | **Long Flag**       | **Description**                                                   |